-Anal Fistula: Symptoms, causes, diagnosis & treatment in Bangladesh
+What is Anal Fistula: Symptoms, Diagnosis and Treatment in Bangladesh

 An anal fistula is a condition that affects the anal region, causing discomfort and potential complications if left untreated.
 Understanding the symptoms, causes, diagnosis, and available treatments is crucial for individuals in Bangladesh to seek timely medical assistance and improve their quality of life.